Most women start trying to do pelvic floor exercises without understanding anything about where these muscles are and what they do.

 If you place your hand over the front of your pubic bone and clitoris you may be able to feel these superficial muscles tighten if you are able to contract your pelvic floor muscles correctly.

-Your pelvic floor blogs
+Pelvic floor blogs

-There will be lots of posts in this section of the site about pelvic floor issues including how to assess your own muscles and how to perform exercises correctly.
+Find other posts in this section of the site about pelvic floor issues including how to assess your own muscles and how to perform exercises correctly.